Trump Organization Falls From Rank 3 To 40 In Business Index: ‘The Numbers He Presented Are Flagrantly Untrue’

-The Trump Organization, the conglomerate that serves as the holding company for all of Donald Trump’s business adventures till date, has fallen drastically from rank 40 to rank 3 in Crain’s New York Business‘ index of large privately held companies in New York.
+The Trump Organization, the conglomerate that serves as the holding company for all of Donald Trump’s business adventures till date, has fallen drastically from rank 40 to rank 3 in Crain’s New York Business’ index of large, privately-held companies in New York.

-This fall in the year that Donald Trump became president comes not from Trump Organization’s revenue system suddenly getting choked up or profits collapsing, but because of a different reason.
-According to Crain‘s reporter Aaron Elstein, Trump’s previous claim that his organization recorded $9.5bn was wholly inaccurate.
-This year Trump disclosed his organisation’s revenue to federal regulators, showing that Trump Organization’s actual revenues were one-tenth of what had been claimed, according to the Independent.
+This decline in the year that Donald Trump became president comes not from Trump Organization’s revenue system suddenly getting choked up or profits collapsing, but because of a different reason.
+According to Crain reporter Aaron Elstein, Trump’s previous claim that his organization recorded $9.5bn was wholly inaccurate.
+This year, Trump disclosed his organisation’s revenue to federal regulators, showing that Trump Organization’s actual revenues were one-tenth of what had been claimed, according to the Independent.

 Elstein said that the picture presented earlier by Trump Organization was “flagrantly untrue.”